stryker-mutator/stryker-mutator.github.io/blog/2021-09-17-announcing-stryker-net-1.md

 ### Filter test cases

 A long awaited feature has finally found its way into Stryker!
 It is now possible to exclude some test cases.
 For example if you have long running integration tests in your unit test project they can be disabled for Stryker.
-This will improve runtime.
+This will improve run time.

 Example: